braintree/braintree_php/README.md

 ## Legacy PHP Support

-Version [2.40.0](https://github.com/braintree/braintree_php/releases/tag/2.40.0) is compatible with PHP 5.2 and 5.3.
+Version [3.39.0](https://github.com/braintree/braintree_php/releases/tag/3.39.0) is compatible with PHP 5.4.
 You can find it on our releases page.

 ## Documentation